Achievable logoAchievable logo

 Rules

-Most qualified plans offer pre-tax contribution ability.
-Typically, every dollar a person makes at work is taxable.
-The more one makes, the more taxes due.
-However, taxation is reduced with pre-tax contributions.
-Assume you make $100,000 at your job, which is subject to income taxes.
-If you were to contribute $5,000 to your company’s qualified retirement plan, you’d only be taxed on $95,000 of income for the year.
-Most qualified retirement plans allow payroll deductions of work earnings to be directly deposited into a retirement account without being taxed*.
-The more money placed in a qualified retirement plan, the less taxable income to report.
-However, retirement plan assets are taxable when distributed later in retirement.
+For example, assume you earn $100,000 and that income is subject to income taxes.
+If you contribute $5,000 to your company’s qualified retirement plan, you’re taxed on $95,000 of income for the year.
+Most qualified retirement plans allow payroll deductions to be deposited directly into a retirement account before taxes are applied*.
+The more you contribute to a qualified plan, the less taxable income you report today.
+However, retirement plan assets are generally taxable when they’re distributed later in retirement.

 Minimum participation/non-discrimination